Tuesday, 21 November 2006

-Umarex 850 AirMagnum air rifle: When Co2 is used as a propellant it's easily capable of producing an air rifle that can go beyond the 12ft/lb legal limit.
+It's been known for a long time that when CO2 is used as a propellant it is easily capable of producing power in an air rifle up to and beyond the 12ft/lb legal limit.

-In the past we've seen specialist companies which made rifles using this power source that were of a power suitable for hunting.
+In the past we've seen specialist companies which specifically made rifles that use this power source and were of a power suitable for hunting.
+However, now German CO2 power supremos and experts Umarex have created a mass-produced and highly affordable 12ft/lb CO2-powered rifle.

 The 850 AirMagnum sits in a black synthetic stock, has an ambidextrous cheekpiece and a ventilated thick rubber butt-pad.
 Both the slim pistol grip and more substantial fore-end have a generous amount of what can best be described as raised oval-shaped dots to aid grip.
-Though the rifle is called an AirMagnum, it's important to remember the gun is powered by a removable and renewable 88gram tank of Co2 (88g Co2 AirSource), housed and secreted from view by the fore-end.
+Though the rifle is called an AirMagnum, it's important to remember that the gun is powered by a removable and renewable 88-gram tank of CO2 (liquid gas) — or as it's best known, an 88g CO2 AirSource canister — housed and secreted from view by the fore-end.

-To access the inlet valve coupling to power-up, the front third section of the fore-end has to be removed.
+To access the inlet valve coupling to power- up, the front third section of the fore-end has to be removed.
 This is achieved by using the release catch found underneath the stock at the point where the jointed fore-end meets.
-The slotted push-in catch allows a firm thumb hold as you press inwards and push forward.
+The slotted push-in catch allows a firm thumb hold as you press inwards and push forward, whereupon the section easily releases to come away and be removed from the rifle.
+Don't be under the misconception that this could be a weak spot, as the stock at this position is thick- walled and, like the rest of the stock, is of very high quality ABS construction.

 When the end cap is removed, it reveals a cavity into which the AirSource tank screws.
-This is half-covered to the human eye, and when the front section is pushed back into its original position, you wouldn't even know it was there if you hadn't fitted it.
+This is half-covered to the human eye, and when the front section is pushed back into its original position, where it is held securely by a clip-type catch, you wouldn't even know it was there if you hadn't fitted it in the first place.
+Incidentally, once you've screwed the canister into position, you should dry-fire the rifle in a safe direction, as you would with a low-power CO2 pistol, to ensure the canister is fully pierced and the CO2 is feeding through the inlet valve and all rifle internals correctly.

 Action and performance

-A cleverly designed feature of this rifle is the action, which after pushing forward the cocking bolt, takes the magazine retaining catch forward to secure the eight-shot rotary magazine and probes a pellet into the breech.
-It is extremely smooth in operation.
+An ingenious and cleverly designed feature of this rifle is the action.
+Initially pushing forward the cocking bolt, after first cocking and loading, takes the magazine retaining catch forward to secure the manual removable eight-shot rotary magazine, probes a pellet into the breech and is extremely smooth in operation.

 Taking a shot

 At this stage, the T-bar-style automatic safety catch will still be protruding out from the rear of the action block, indicating the rifle is safe.
 The automatic trigger safety is sensibly sited at the rear of the action block (ideally positioned for operating with the thumb of the shooting hand).
-After this, a red dot on top of the action base-plate shows, indicating the rifle is now ready to fire.
+To disengage, you need to push down the primary safety, then you can push in the main safety catch to put the rifle into fire mode.
+This exposes a red dot on top of the action base-plate, indicating the rifle is now ready to fire.
+If you require, it can be manually re-set by pulling back with your thumb and forefinger.

-Once you take a shot and want another pellet in the tube, you simply lift and pull back the cocking bolt (the rifle is now cocked, and automatic safety is back on), and simply cycle the action back.
+Once you take a shot and want another pellet in the tube, you simply lift and pull back the cocking bolt (the rifle is now cocked, the and automatic safety is back on), and simply cycle the action back — whereupon pellet number two is taken from the magazine, pushed into the breech and once again you're good to go.
 When you've shot the magazine empty, to remove it you pull back the cocking bolt, slide back the magazine retaining catch to remove the magazine and repeat the loading procedure.

 In your sights